mdn/interactive-examples/JS-Example-Style-Guide.md

 ## JavaScript coding style

-### Language choice (ES5/ES6)
+### Language choice (ES6)

-For more established example content, such as Arrays, it is recommended that we stick with ES5.
-Where examples are required for APIs standardized after ES6, aim to use ES6 to illustrate these examples.
+According to the general [MDN JS guideline](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Guidelines/Code_guidelines/JavaScript#Use_ES6_features), aim to use ES6 to illustrate examples.

 ES6 examples should use: